-In software real-time online model checking, we directly specify a desired deadline D, without requiring hard realtime guarantee.
+In soft real-time online model checking, we directly specify a desired deadline D, without requiring hard real-time guarantee.
 The selection method of D is empirical: as long as D makes deadline misses satisfactorily rare and the online modeling satisfactorily accurate.
-For example, we can use standard benchmarks to assist finding a desirable D (see Section V-B).
+For example, we can use standard benchmarks to find a desirable D (see Section 5.2).